fjvallarino/monomer/tasks.md

   - Check globalKeyWidgetId name (also path)
   - Default theme should be usable (scroll, etc)
   - Is _weGlobalKeys really needed?
-  - Add separator widget
-    - Maybe spacer can use width only.
   - Rename simpleApp (check startApp in docs).
   - Move Helper to Common?
   - Check text vertical centering (Tutorial 03).